8bitgentleman/roam-depo-block-distribution/README.md

 3. Create rules by specifying:
    - A tag to watch
    - A destination type (block, page, or block UID)
+   - A reference type (block reference, embed, embed-path, or embed-children)
    - The specific destination
 4. Block Sender will now monitor your graph and create block references according to your rules